My Cookie Journey

 Cubed butter in a mixer bowl.

-8. Do both halves and chill for 30 minutes.
-The chilling helps to meld the flour and butter together.
+Step 12: Do both halves and chill for 30 minutes.
+The chilling helps to meld the flour, sugar, and butter together.

 Cookie Cutter Star Tip!

-9. I let the flat cookie dough disks warm for about 5 minutes.
+Step 15: I let the flat cookie dough disks warm for about 5 minutes.
 It helps to roll out the dough easier.
 I lightly dust the pastry mat with powdered sugar.
-I tear the disk in half and roll out the half disk.

-10. Roll out and cut as many stars as you can.
+Step 16: Roll out and cut as many stars as you can.
 Move the cutouts to a parchment paper lined sheet pan.
-Gather the excess cookie dough and ball it up and roll it out and continue to cut out more stars.
-Continue until most of the dough is used.
-Then move on to the next half of the disk.
+Gather the scraps, gently press them together, roll the dough out again, and continue cutting more stars.

-Cutout stars on a parchment lined cookie sheet pan.
+Twelve cutout stars on a parchment lined cookie sheet pan ready for the oven.

-11. I got 15 stars to a sheet pan.
-Bake for 6-8 minutes for the small stars.
+Step 17: I fit 12 stars on each sheet pan.
+Bake for 6-8 minutes for the medium stars.
 These do not take long to bake.
-If they are brown on the bottom when doing the first batch, bake for a minute less the next batch.
+You want a light brown on the bottom of the cookie.

 Glaze the Cookies and Add Sprinkles